AbhishekTilwar/Hospital-Management-project/README.md

 # Hospital-Management-project
 Hospital Management project made with C++ and provide mostly all the operations from patient registration to various other functions

  TEAM MEMBERS:

- \n Abhishek Tilwar
+  Abhishek Tilwar

- \n Shubham Mehadia
+  Shubham Mehadia

- \n Naveen Kaswan
+  Naveen Kaswan

- \n Dheeraj Rathi
+  Dheeraj Rathi